fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 ## Testing

 Run a producer function to send 10000 messages to the topic `request-topic` and check the namespace `fission-function` where the new deploy pods will be created or destroyed according to the metric value.

+## Conclusion

+By now you would have understood how to provide custom metrics to the HPA.
+You can now try this with other softwares.
+In the latest version of fission, we have added quite a few metrics.
+You can try using these metrics with the new deploy functions.

+## Want More?

+More examples can be found in our [examples directory on GitHub](https://github.com/fission/examples/).
+Follow **[Fission on Twitter](https://www.twitter.com/fissionio)** for more updates!